 Locating development within the Cambridge urban area is a highly sustainable development option, because of its very good accessibility by walking, cycling and public transport to existing facilities and services.
 This brings particular benefits for climate change mitigation, equalities, health, air quality, economy and employment, and helps to limit development on greenfield land.
-Development must also be carefully designed to respect the historic character of the City.
+Development must also be carefully designed to respect the historic character of the city.

-Policy S/NEC: North East Cambridge
+- Policy S/NEC: North East Cambridge - Policy S/AMC: Areas of major change - Policy S/OA: Opportunity areas in Cambridge - Policy S/LAC: Other site allocations in Cambridge

-Policy S/WC: West Cambridge

-Policy S/AMC: Areas of Major Change

-Policy S/OA: Opportunity Areas in Cambridge

-Policy S/C: Land allocations in Cambridge
+Figure 14: Map of proposed development sites, areas of major change and opportunity areas in Cambridge urban area